Cool for the Summer

 "Cool for the Summer" is a song by American singer Demi Lovato.
 It was released as the lead single from her fifth studio album Confident (2015) on July 1, 2015, by Hollywood Records and Island Records, and premiered on radio on the same date via Republic Records.
-Lovato co-wrote "Cool for the Summer" with Alexander Erik Kronlund, Savan Kotecha, and the song's producers Max Martin and Ali Payami.
-It has been described as a pop and pop rock song with an electronic instrumental arrangement with a synthesized beat, and an electric-guitar riff is heard during the chorus.
+Lovato co-wrote "Cool for the Summer" with Alexander Erik Kronlund, Savan Kotecha, and its producers Max Martin and Ali Payami.
+It is a electropop and pop rock song with an electronic instrumental arrangement, a synthesized beat and an electric-guitar riff during the chorus.

-"Cool for the Summer" was included in several year-end lists and received nominations for MTV Video Music Awards and 2015 Teen Choice Awards in the category "Song of the Summer".
+"Cool for the Summer" was included in several year-end lists and received nominations for MTV Video Music Awards and 2015 Teen Choice Awards in the category Song of the Summer.
 It also received an award for being one of the most-performed songs of 2015 at the ASCAP Pop Music Awards.
-Commercially, it reached number one in Greece and Israel and reached the top 10 in the Czech Republic, Lebanon, New Zealand, Scotland, and the United Kingdom.
-The song also reached the top 20 in Australia, Canada, Ireland, Slovakia, Spain, and the United States.
+Commercially, "Cool for the Summer" reached number-one in Greece and Israel and reached the top ten in the Czech Republic, Lebanon, New Zealand, Scotland, and the United Kingdom.
+The song also peaked within the top 20 in Australia, Canada, Ireland, Slovakia, and the United States.

 A music video for the song was directed by Hannah Lux Davis and was released on Vevo on July 23, 2015.
 The video was positively received; publications praised Lovato's sultriness and artistic growth.
-To promote the song, Lovato performed it at pool parties a few days after its release, and on several television programs such as The Voice Australia, Sunrise, 2015 MTV Video Music Awards and Jimmy Kimmel Live.
+To promote the song, Lovato performed it at pool parties a few days after its release, and on several television programs such as The Voice Australia, Sunrise, the 2015 MTV Video Music Awards and Jimmy Kimmel Live.
 The singer also performed the song in a medley with "Confident" on Saturday Night Live during the show's forty-first season.
 Wearing a T-shirt featuring an inclusive bathroom symbol, Lovato showed her support for the LGBTQ community and demonstrated against North Carolina's anti-LGBT bathroom bill during her performance of "Cool for the Summer" at the 2016 Billboard Music Awards on May 22, 2016.
-She also included the song on the set lists for the Future Now Tour and Tell Me You Love Me World Tour.
+She also included the song on the set lists for the Future Now Tour (2016), Tell Me You Love Me World Tour (2018), and Holy Fvck Tour (2022).

-Due to a resurgence of the song on TikTok in March 2022, the song re-peaked in several countries worldwide, reached #1 on global Shazam, and debuting on the Billboard Global 200 chart.
-In response to the song going viral, Lovato released a sped up version of the song on April 1, 2022.
+Due to a resurgence of the song on TikTok in March 2022, the song re-peaked in several countries worldwide, reaching number-one on the global Shazam chart and debuting on the Billboard Global 200 chart.
+In response to the song going viral, Lovato released a sped-up version of the song on April 1, 2022.
+A re-recorded rock version of the song was released on May 25, 2023, and was included on her first remix album Revamped (2023).